-The CLNR project provides the half hour time series of the active power output of the monitored DG Gas sites that can be directly applied within the current ETR 130 framework to evaluate the contribution of DG to distribution network security.
+The CLNR project provides the half-hour time series of the active power output of the monitored DG biomass sites that can be directly applied within the current ETR130 framework to evaluate the contribution of DG to distribution network security.

-5.6.5 Biomass
+5.6.6.
+Wind